jostrm/azure-enterprise-scale-ml/README.md

         - Some was <15 MB
     - Hence, ESML has a `<1TB` first approach, you might call it: *Small->Large Data* first approach.
         - This is per model.
 The `AutoLake` is `PETA byte` scalable.
 - A: **Second**: `You CAN support BIG DATA in ESML`.
 The parts/step in the pipeline that do requires BIG DATA crunching performance, you can use an Synapse Spark step, or Azure Databricks notebook setp - Spark clusters, in the Azure ML Pipeline, in ESML.
-    - Tip: If you mount the BRONZE,SILVER,GOLD folders and process data with Databricks there - the data will be automaticaly read & registered as Datasets by ESML in Azure ML Studio - ready for training.
+    - You will get mounted IN, BRONZE,SILVER per dateaset, and GOLD folder ablet to process data with Databricks - data will be automaticaly read & registered as Datasets by ESML in Azure ML Studio - ready for training.
     - With that said, ESML is Python first, and has no <ins>accelerators</ins> build on top of PySpark yet (but it would be a good feature)

 **Q5:I <ins>DO NOT</ins> want to do ML** just `traditional data wrangling/analtyics` - Can I still use ESML, for just quick DEV & AutoLake for my project?
 - A: Yes.
 ESML or Azure ML is not tied to machine learning.
 Its all about "crunching data with cloud compute, and saving results (into a datalake in this case)"
+    - ESML even has predefined Azure ML Pipline templates to `ONLY` process data to `GOLD`, for you to use in your `Power BI` report, rather than having a `SCORE` step at the end.
+        - See `ESMLPipelinefactory`
-    - ESML puts a `project` , `enterprise`, `Autolake` concept on top of Azure ML - the excact workload/analysis can be `ML, MILP, Multivariate`, or just a `Hello world counter`.
+    - ESML puts a `project` , `enterprise`, `Autolake` concept on top of Azure compute power - the exact workload/analysis can be `ML, MILP, Multivariate`, or just a `Hello world counter`.
 - A: With that said.
 ESML has a <ins>*ML first*</ins> approach, the most <ins>accelerators</ins> are ML-specific.

 **Q: How was this accelerator born, and what is it based on?
 It this for me?**